bryanliujiang/SHF-Cardea-Parser/manual.md

 quotation marks.
 Each parameter will be described in detail afterward.

-\* Parameters marked with the asterisk can only be initialized in the custom version of the program (see Advanced Setup section).
+\* Parameters marked with the asterisk can only be initialized in the custom version of this program (see Advanced Setup section).

 <br>